A major question when it comes to the GDPR the scope of applicable privacy fines, how to calculate them, and how to

-- claims against the company from individuals whose data has been victim of a data breach or just unlawfully processed;
+- claims against the company from individuals whose data has been the victim of a data breach or just unlawfully processed;

-- orders of deletion of personal data unlawfully processed which might cause major damages to companies in a business that is exponentially relying of data; and
+- orders of deletion of personal data unlawfully processed which might cause major damages to companies in a business that is exponentially relying on data; and

 - potential criminal sanctions against the directors or the legal/compliance managers of the company liable for the breach in countries where the criminal sanctions for privacy breaches are provided as it is the case in Italy.